-Sony has spent a significant portion of the past year demonstrating how seriously it is taking the requirements and expectations of professional and amateur photographers.
+Sony has spent a significant portion of the past year demonstrating how seriously it takes the requirements and expectations of professional and amateur photographers.

-It upgraded its flagship small offering with the RX100 VII.
-It provided lovers searching for a mirrorless camera several places to turn for their next models with the Alpha A6400, Alpha A6100, and Alpha 6600.
+It upgraded its small flagship offering with the RX100 VII.
+In addition, it provided lovers searching for a mirrorless camera several places to turn for their following models with the Alpha A6400, Alpha A6100, and Alpha 6600.

 New firmware upgrades have enhanced the focusing performance of Sony’s most popular cameras, such as the A9 and Alpha A7R III.
-Lens releases have varied from the little FE 35mm f/1.8 to the mammoth Sony FE 600mm F4 GM OSS, with many more in between.
+As a result, lens releases have varied from the little FE 35mm f/1.8 to the mammoth Sony FE 600mm F4 GM OSS, with many more in between.

 Sony a7r IV Build Quality.